gwyatt40/Intermediate-Arduino/README.md

 ## Potentiometers

 ### Description
-We had to use the LCD Backpack again for this assignment, but with the added challenge of
+We had to use the LCD Backpack again for this assignment, but with the added challenge of using a potentiometer to change to brightness of an LED and have the LCD display its value.

-###
+### Problems
+The LCD wiring and code was pretty much the same as in the last LCD assignment.
+The real challenge for this project was

 ## Motor Control